reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Notes - Normative Psychology.md

 - If one just has urge or sensation, this doesn't seem like a normative judgment.
 - Insofar as one values X they have to value the means to achieve X. The same doesn't apply by swapping "value" for "desire".
 - This may lead to using desires as the standard of correctness for normative judgments.
 This is critiqued in Rational Correctness.md
+- Can't be generalized to other forms of judgments

 ### World-to-mind